tryoxiss/hermod-messanger-server/README.md

-# bonfire-server
+# hermod-server

-An implementation of our down DIstributed Instant Messaging (DIM) protocol in Rust.
+An implementation of our down Distributed Instant Messaging (DIM) protocol in Rust.
 It is built in full complaince with the spec and is intended to be as easy to install and configure as possible and be able to be run on anything from a Rasberry Pi to a indistry grade server.

+This implementation has a few goals, most importantly *100% spec compliance*, being *simple and easy* to set up and manage, being *highly configurable*, and being *fast yet still memory efficent*.
+While hermod-server can run almost anywhere, we only officially support important enviornments such as Linux Sever distros, and Rasberry Pi OS.

 > **Warning**
 > This software is not currently suitable for any productin builds and is not spec-compliant as it is in very early developement.

 ## Progress

-- **Done**
-    -
-- **Working On**
+- [x] IPv6
-    -
+- [x] Constructing Packets
-- **Todo**
+- [x] Encryption
-    -
+- [ ] Storing Data
+- [ ] Responding properly to requests

 ## FAQ